zsmith3/Photo-Manager-Client/README.md

 - Some issues with ordering - e.g. user-uploaded files are not ordered correctly until after refreshing the page
 - TSC errors
+- Currently album paths are computed locally rather than exposed in the API.
+This means that if a user has access to a child album but not its parent, then the full path is not displayed.
+Not sure if this is a bug or a feature.

 ## Contributing